 Disney Cruise Line in a Jiffy: What is Rotational Dining?

 Each restaurant’s menu aligns loosely with the theme.
 For instance, on the Disney Fantasy, the Royal Court dining room is inspired by the courtly castles of the Disney Princess films.
-The food is fancy French and American fare like soufflés, escargot, lobster, and rack of lamb with a dijon crust.
+The food is fancy French and American fare like soufflés, escargot, lobster, and rack of lamb with a dijon crust – food that you might be served at a fancy court dinner.
+Some venues have a show or entertainment during the meal; these are also matched with the theme.

 On a three-night sailing, you’ll visit each dining room once.
-For longer sailings, you’ll continue to rotate through every night.
+For longer sailings, you’ll continue to rotate through, eating in a different restaurant every night.
 But don’t worry, when you make a repeat visit to the same restaurant, the menu will be different.
-Some of the venues have a show component; that will change too.
+For venues with a show, it will also change as you eat at the same location a second or third time.

 If you don’t want to eat in your assigned dining room, there are a few other options for dinner.
 You can make reservations for the upcharge, adult-only restaurants.
 You can grab food from the quick service windows on the pool deck.
 And of course, there’s always room service, which is free on Disney Cruise Line.
 (You will need to tip the Cast Member who delivers it.)